bitrise-io/devcenter/_articles/en/reviews/ship-add-on.md

 Your app is now ready for publishing.
 To publish, go back to the **Details** page and click **Publish**.

-### Publishing status and log
+### Publishing status and logs

 Once you clicked **Publish** in Ship, the process starts according to the configured settings.
 You can view the status of the active publishing process on top of the **Details** page of the app.

 To view the logs of any publishing process, go to the **Activity** tab.
 From there, you can download the logs to troubleshoot any errors after a failed publish.

 ## App details